On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Conclusion and outlook

-Finally, it would be interesting to study these observables for other defects, like vortex loops \cite{Drukker:2008zx, Kapustin:2012iw, Drukker:2012sr}.
-A possible difficulty is the lack of a general localization scheme for these disorder operators in Chern-Simons matter theory.
+Finally, it would be interesting to study these observables for other defects, such as vortex loops \cite{Drukker:2008zx, Kapustin:2012iw, Drukker:2012sr}.
+One possible difficulty is the lack of a general localization scheme for these disorder operators in Chern-Simons matter theory.

 It would also be interesting to study the same problems in $\mathcal{N}=4$ QFTs, where derivatives of the deformed vev of the defect compute correlation functions of flavor current multiplets (see \cite{Chang:2019dzt} for the corresponding problem without defects).

 \acknowledgments

 It is a pleasure to thank Luca Griguolo, Domenico Seminara, Itamar Yaakov, and Stefano Cremonesi for interesting discussions and useful insights.
 We are especially grateful to Luca Griguolo and Itamar Yaakov for useful comments on the draft.
 We also thank the Department of Mathematical Sciences at Durham University and its faculty members for hospitality, discussions, and feedback when presenting this work in the local journal club.
 This work has been supported in part by Della Riccia Foundation, Italian Ministero dell'Universit\`a e Ricerca (MUR), and by Istituto Nazionale di Fisica Nucleare (INFN) through the ``Gauge Theories, Strings, Supergravity'' (GSS) and ``Gauge and String Theory'' (GAST) research projects.